arthurfg/arthurfg/README.md

 # Hi there! 👋

-I'm Arthur, a Bachelor of Economics with a passion for data-driven solutions. 👨‍💼
+I'm Arthur, an economist with a passion for data-driven solutions. 👨‍💼

 ## 📚 Academic Background